 This is often performed at the time of colonoscopy.
 It is a harmless blue food dye that is sprayed onto the lining of the bowel.
 This increases the detection of early and flat colonic polyps by at least 50%.
 You may notice blue / green discolouration of your bowel motions after this procedure.

 4. Haemostasis

-If a bleeding point is identified at colonoscopy, this may require therapy with an injection, the use of diathermy (gold probe) or the application of metal clips to stop the bleeding.
+If a bleeding point is identified at colonoscopy, this may require therapy with an injection, the use of diathermy (gold probe), an Argon plasma coagulator or metal clips to stop the bleeding.

 5. Saline Injection